Lunatic-Labs/rubricapp/BackEndFlask/README.md

 ## Setting up the BackEnd environment

-Requires python3 and pip.
-If you do not have these installed, install python3 and pip.
+Requires python3 and pip3.
+If you do not have these installed, install python3 and pip3.
-*Note*: Simply Googling how to install python3 and pip should get you the correct command for installing python3 and pip.
+*Note*: Simply Googling how to install python3 and pip3 should get you the correct commands for installing python3 and pip3.

 In order to setup the environment for the first time, you need to be in the BackEndFlask directory